Visual, DEVELOPMENTAL & EDUCATIONAL Services for your entire family

 FOSTERING Clinical EXPERTISE, RESEARCH & EDUCATION

 Having served the field for over 45 years, Dr. Kaplan has been a Fellow of the College of Optometrists in Vision Development since 1977.
 In the past, he also served as a clinical instructor of behavioral sciences in the Department of Psychiatry at the New York Medical College.
 He has a significant body of published research on ambient prism lenses and their role in the rehabilitation process.
-In addition, he has published two books, Seeing Through New Eyes (2006) and The Secrets in their Eyes (2015) which are available for parents and professionals in the fields of autism, optometry and ophthalmology, psychology, education and occupation therapy who wish to explore a physiological model for managing the spectrum population.
+In addition, he has published two books of his own, Seeing Through New Eyes (2006) and The Secrets in their Eyes (2015), and has contributed a chapter in the first American Psychiatric Association approved text for treating psychiatric conditions alternatively (Complimentary and Integrative Treatments in Psychiatric Practice, 2017).
+These texts are available for parents and professionals in the fields of autism, optometry and ophthalmology, psychology, education and occupation therapy who wish to explore a physiological model for managing the visual processing disorders.

 Illinois College of Optometry, 1953

 Post Graduate Studies

 National Board of Examiners in Optometry, 1953